 As we brace ourselves for an impending recession, customers are gravitating more towards brands that make an effort to connect with them.
 Even so, it’s one thing to say you care about your customers.
 Putting those words into action is a completely different thing.
 Are you genuinely doing everything you can to help your customers feel like part of a community?
 Are you pushing new products in their faces just to make a quick buck, or are you taking time to find out what kind of products and services they need at this time?

 Some brands have created online communities where customers can engage in conversations and connect with other people.
 Other brands host regular webinars where customers can interact with each other as well as the brand itself.
 The bottom line is, if your customers feel seen and heard during this pandemic, they are more likely to stay loyal to your brand.

 Leveraging Live Streaming for PR Strategies

-Live streaming is showing no sign of slowing down and we already know that a live video is likely to receive almost ten times the number of views or comments as an article, This is even more so now that a large percentage of the world’s population is stuck at home as we wait for the effects of the pandemic to blow over, This makes live streaming a great opportunity to amplify a particular piece of content and initiate discussions, interviews, and interaction for the campaign.
+Live streaming is showing no sign of slowing down and we already know that a live video is likely to receive almost ten times the number of views or comments as an article.
+The live streaming format is a great opportunity to amplify a particular piece of content and initiate discussions, interviews, and interaction for the campaign.

-Live streaming is often ignored because people have little or no experience with going live.
+Live streaming is often a low-priority item for most brands because people have little or no experience with going live.
 However, the results speak for themselves and this is certainly a great way for PR agencies to leverage their efforts.

 While the PR industry continues to race forward, taking time to understand the emergence of new technology and data is key.
 With this information, PR strategies can be built on informed decisions and accurate data can help define campaigns that will connect with the audience.